|Major Honours||World Cup (1)|

 Having spent three years managing England's U-21 team, former England international player Gareth Southgate took charge with the senior team thereafter.
 With his knowledge of coaching young English talent, he managed to successfully transition the team and integrate new talent in the squad to shape a new England team for the current generation.

 His approach paid dividends and led England to the semi-finals of the 2018 World Cup, where they surrendered an early advantage and lost 2-1 to Croatia, then going on to lose the third-place playoff to Belgium.
-This was England's best performance at a World Cup since 1990 and hope springs eternal for the future of the national team under Southgate's leadership.
+This was England's best performance at a World Cup since 1990.

 Euro 2020 final and heartbreak

-With Euro 2020 being delayed for a year due to the Covid pandemic, England took the chance to bed-in a new-look team from the one that went so close in Russia.
+With Euro 2020 being delayed for a year due to the Covid-19 pandemic, England took the chance to bed-in a new-look team from the one that went so close in Russia.

 An emphasis was placed on youth while retaining some key senior players such as Harry Kane, Harry Maguire, Raheem Sterling, and Jordan Pickford.